keskival/king-algorithm-manifesto/README.md

 # King Algorithm Manifesto

-A research proposal on lifting out the meta-learned in-context learning algorithms for study and native execution.
+A research proposal on lifting out the meta-learned in-context learning algorithms from large Transformer models for study and native execution.

 ## Background